Sayed94h/app-theme/development-strategy.md

 __full user story description__

-As a visitor, I would like to........ and as a website owner or creator, I would like to............
+As a visitor, I would like to know the features........ and as a website owner or creator, it is important to let the visitors know about our feature.

 ### Branch